Hungarian PEN Club: Janus Pannonius Grand Prize for Poetry

 In 2012, the inaugural award was rejected by American recipient Lawrence Ferlinghetti due to concerns over human rights issues in Hungary under Prime Minister Viktor Orbán, since the award is sponsored by the Hungarian government.
 Ferlinghetti wrote that "Since the policies of this right-wing regime tend toward authoritarian rule and the consequent curtailing of freedom of expression and civil liberties, I find it impossible for me to accept the Prize in the United States.
-Thus, I must refuse the prize in its presents terms."
+Thus, I must refuse the prize in its present terms."
 In 2013, the club announced that "To avoid similar concerns in the future, the financial part of the prize has been sourced from private donations alone."